Peterborough: Education

 Peterborough has one independent boarding school: The Peterborough School at Westwood House, founded in 1895.
 The school caters for girls and now boys up to the age of 18.
-Peterborough's state schools have recently undergone immense change.
-Five of the city's 15 secondary schools were closed in July 2007, to be demolished over the coming years.
+Peterborough's state schools have recently undergone significant change.
+Five of the city's fifteen secondary schools were closed in July 2007, to be demolished over the coming years.
 John Mansfield (now an adult learning centre), Hereward (formerly Eastholm, now City of Peterborough Academy, sponsored by the Greenwood Dale Foundation Trust) and Deacon's were replaced with the flagship Thomas Deacon Academy, designed by Lord Foster of Thames Bank which opened in September 2007.

 Queen Katharine Academy (previously The Voyager School), which has specialist media arts status, replaced Bretton Woods and Walton Community School.
 It is part of the Thomas Deacon Education Trust.
 The schools that remain have been extended and enlarged.
 Over £200 million was spent and the changes on-going to 2010.
-The King's School is one of seven schools established, or in some cases re-endowed and renamed, by King Henry VIII during the Dissolution of the Monasteries to pray for his soul.
+The King's School is one of seven schools established, or in some cases re-endowed and renamed, by King Henry VIII during the dissolution of the monasteries to pray for his soul.
 In 2006, 39.4% of Peterborough local education authority pupils attained five grades A* to C, including English and Mathematics, in the General Certificate of Secondary Education, lower than the national average of 45.8%.

 The city has two colleges of further and higher education, Peterborough College (established in 1946 as Peterborough Technical College) and City College Peterborough (known as Peterborough College of Adult Education until 2010).
 By 2004, Peterborough College attracted over 15,000 students each year from the UK and abroad and was ranked in the top five per cent of colleges in the UK.
 Greater Peterborough University Technical College is a new education facility set to open in September 2015.

-The city is currently without a university, after Loughborough University closed its Peterborough campus in 2003.
-Consequently, it became the second largest centre of population in the UK (after Swindon) without its own higher education institution.
-In 2006, however, Peterborough Regional College began talks with Anglia Ruskin University to develop a new university campus for the city.
-The college and the university completed the legal contracts for the creation of a new joint venture company in 2007, marking the culmination of legal negotiations and securing of funds required in order to build the new higher education centre.
-University Centre Peterborough opened to the first 850 students in 2009.
+In 2020, planning permission was granted for a new university campus, ARU Peterborough, which subsequently opened its doors in September 2022 on Bishops Road, a five-minute walk from the City Centre.
+It is operated by Anglia Ruskin University with four faculties: Business, Innovation and Entrepreneurship; Creative and Digital Arts and Sciences; Agriculture, Environment and Sustainability; Health and Education.
+The new campus took its first cohort of students in 2022, expecting to recruit up to 12,500 by 2028.
+ARU Peterborough is not expected to receive independent degree awarding powers before 2030, when a review is to take place to determine its future as part of Anglia Ruskin University or whether it should become an independent entity.

 The former public library on Broadway was funded by Scottish philanthropist Andrew Carnegie and opened in 1906; Carnegie was made first freeman of the city on the day of the opening ceremony.